-A licensee who is initially licensed as a provisional broker is required to complete the North Carolina Real Estate Commission's Post-Licensing Education Program within the first three years of their licensure.
+A licensee who is initially licensed as a provisional broker is required to complete the North Carolina Real Estate Commission's Post-Licensing Education Program within the first 18 months of their licensure.
 This program consists of three individual classes which are all 30 hours in length including a final examination.
 Once satisfactory completion of the courses has been made, a licensee will no longer have the "provisional" status on their license.
-If a licensee does not complete a minimum of one post-licensing course before the first anniversary of their license date, then the license will no longer be eligible for "active" status.

 The courses may be taken in any order and commencement of the courses may happen immediately after initial licensure as a provisional broker.